nkzou/tera-cli/docs/README.md

 # Notice
-Project Abandoned.
+Project Discontinued.
 Explanation is in the Github Repo.

 # Features
 * Extremely lightweight client for TERA